 UK contractor Self Assessment -paying your SA tax bill by the payment deadline

-Within this tax return advice, please note that SA is one of your limited company contractor taxes, however, this is a personal tax rather than a company tax.
+Within this tax return advice, please remember that SA is one of your limited company contractor taxes.
+However, this is a personal tax rather than a company tax.

 With regards to paying your tax bill, you should ensure HMRC receive any liability in their bank account by the payment deadline.
 When you make your payment, the reference you quote is your UTR code with a capital `K’ at the end.